FHPCA is proud of our dedicated and outstanding Executive Committee, we feel honored to have such a talented group of people leading our organization.

 Quality Committee: Indicators & Education

-Pauline Taylor is currently the Chief Operating Officer at Hospice of St. Francis.
+Pauline Taylor is currently the Assistant Vice President Administrator at Hospice of the Comforter.
 She holds a Bachelor’s degree in Health Services Administration from the University of Central Florida, a Master’s degree from Webster University, and is a Registered Nurse.
 She has worked in the hospice field since 1998 and has held positions in finance, nursing, and sales and operations leadership.
 In 2013, Pauline was granted the Advanced Certified Hospice Executive certification administered by the California Association for Health Services at Home (CAHSAH).
 The certification demonstrates advanced competencies for strategic positioning, financial management, and legal compliance issues.
 In 2014, FHPCA awarded Pauline with The Catalyst Award, which recognizes an individual in any role within an organization who has consistently demonstrated leadership in forging the collaboration that makes hospice unique.
 She is a board member of the Health Council of East Central Florida, appointed by Orange County government, and was recently appointed to the Florida Healthcare Workforce Leadership Council.
+Paulin was also Chief Operating Officer at Hospice of St. Francis.
 Pauline is married and has 2 sons.